Applications open for January 2021 start

 - Develop candidates’ professional values and commitment to professional standards.

-The course runs for 30 weeks, with contact time of one evening a week 7-9pm at our Leicester-based training centre.
+The course runs for 30 weeks, with contact time of one evening a week 6.30-8.30pm online.

 The course is ideally structured to ensure learners achieve a positive learning experience and provides one-to one tutor support and opportunities for candidates to network with colleagues and experience up to date knowledge on assistive technology and strategies being used by professionals currently working in the sector.